 Jason would probably want to consult with a CPA.
 He has flexibility in how he runs his business, meaning there are many decisions to be made and potential planning opportunities.
 And since he has income from the rental properties (which he’s depreciating to offset income) along with other large deductions like the interest on his mortgage and his home office, it’s likely that the value a CPA would bring would exceed their out of pocket cost.

 Filing your taxes is really a tax compliance function.
 You’re reporting on transactions that have already occurred – namely the income you received over the prior year less any deductions.
 The end result is your income for the year, which of course is what the amount of tax you owe is based on.

 The preparation and filing of your return is a very operational job.
 You compile data, fill in the boxes, sign your return, and mail it off.
 Go figure, this is something computers are really good at.
 There is potential for human error if you file taxes the old fashioned way, and for a small cost tax prep software eliminates most of that risk.

 Most software has the functionality to import and compile your tax documents (like W-2s and 1099s) too, so you don’t even need to key in the data.
 Earlier in my career, there were years when I filed a return through TurboTax in less than 20 minutes.
 And even better, in the years I received a refund, the funds were deposited in my account no more than a few days later.

 One of Turbotax’s unique features is a premium service called “Audit Defense.”
 Basically, for an extra $40 Turbotax will handle all correspondence with the IRS if you get audited.
+They offer the same protection for small businesses for $60.
 A licensed tax professional would represent you by: